bowen-xu/SPIXE/README.md

 More documents will be published to describe the principles and designs of SPIXE to provide convenience for developers wishing to paticipate in to design and construct SPIXE.

+Now the framework is in progress.
+In the first step, We will realize the Driver Layer without Distribution- and GPU-acceleration, which means it can only runs in a single processor.
+The three kinds of spiking networks will be implemented.
+After that, more improvement like parallel-acceleration, TCP/IP communications for remote simulations, dynamic parameter tuning and so on, will be coded.
+You may click *watch* button to follow our newest progress and attempt to use SPIXE as soon as the first edition is released. **Also you are welcome to join in**.

-If you have any questions, discuss in issues or dirctoly contact me.
+If you have any questions, discuss in issues or directly contact me.

 ## contact